jasonchanhku/jasonchanhku.github.io/_pages/lorem-ipsum.md

 # My Background

 Hi there !
-I'm Jason, a Quantitative Finance graduate and Malaysian scientist working at Fidelity International, Hong Kong.
+I'm Jason, a Quantitative Finance graduate and Malaysian scientist working at Fidelity International Hong Kong.

-I'm a scientist in and outside of work to achieve one mission, **Predicting the Unpredictable**.
-I have always been fascinated to how data can be manipulated and blended in many scientific ways to discover ground breaking insights and predict the unthinkable.
+I'm a scientist inside and outside of work to achieve one mission, **Predicting the Unpredictable**.
+I have always been fascinated of how data can be manipulated and enriched in many scientific ways to discover ground breaking insights and predict the unthinkable.
-I still remember how mind blown I was learning my first Linear Regression back in high school, felt like ***magic***.

-Years later, throughout my university years, I discovered this magic is an encapsulated science which is ***data science***.
+As much as this discipline is a science, it is equally of an art to me.
+From cleansing the messiest data to engineering new relationships in data, I utilize data and technology creatively to paint the bigger picture.

 # My Learning Philosophy